 Lessons Learned

-1. Plan for fallback of the fallback.
+1. Plan for fallback failures.

-`</script>` is correct escaping within a JavaScript string but invalid as an HTML closing tag.
+`</script>` is correct escaping within a JavaScript string but is invalid as an HTML closing tag.
 The same pattern has different meanings depending on where it’s used.
-When copying and pasting code, if you don’t understand *why* a certain escape is necessary, it can lead to bugs like this one.
+When copy-pasting code, failing to understand *why* a particular escape is necessary can lead to bugs like this.

-Observations from Agent Interactions
+Insights from Agent Interaction

 S111 by the Numbers

-Metric | Value
+Metric

-Commits | 6 (x-growth)
+6 (x-growth)

-Bugs Fixed | 7 (6 code + 1 setting)
+7 (6 code + 1 configuration)

-Defense Layers | 4-tiered
+Defense Layers

-Design Document | Instagram Auto-Posting 6 Phases (implementation on hold)
+Instagram Auto-Posting 6 Phases (implementation on hold)